jlegrone/paypal-IPN-appengine/README.md

 # Paypal IPN Listener for Google Appengine

 This is a Google App Engine python app which acts as an endpoint for PayPal Instant Payment Notifications.
-By default any new, verified payment notifications will be stored in the project's Cloud Datastore.
+By default any new and verified payment notifications will be stored in the project's Cloud Datastore.
 Further operations must be implemented by the end user.

 Instant Payment Notification (IPN) is a message service that notifies you of events related to PayPal transactions.
 You can use IPN messages to automate back-office and administrative functions, such as fulfilling orders, tracking customers, or providing status and other transaction-related information.